raj-pulapakura/Dino-Game-controlled-by-Gesture-Detection/Tensorflow/workspace/iteration_1/README.md

 # Iteration 1

-This iteration served as a prototyping/proof of concept iteration to test if this project is feasible.
+This iteration serves as a prototyping/proof of concept stage to test if this project is feasible.

-## Configuration
+## Model 1: Configuration

 In this iteration a single model was created with the following characteristics:
 - Model Type: SSD MobileNet V2 FPNLite 320x320 ([Tensorflow Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md))